-3 Wireless Network Modes
+4 Wireless Network Modes

-3.1 Access Point Mode
+4.1 Access Point Mode

-In the Access Point Mode, the ENH202 functions like a central connection for any stations or clients that support the IEEE 802.11b/g/n standards.
+In the Access Point Mode, the ENH210 functions like a central connection for any stations or clients that support the IEEE 802.11b/g/n standards.
 Stations and clients must utilize the same SSID and Security Password to associate while within range.
-The most suitable topology for this mode is to have one ENH202 as an AP and the second one as a Client-Bridge - when necessary a third Client-Bridge can be place within the directional antenna's path.
-One advantage of using the ENH202 to create point-to-point wireless links is when the environment is prone to radio interference on 5GHz band.
-Running the network on 2.4GHz can avoid the interference, thus providing higher stability to the network.
+The most suitable topology for this mode is to have one ENH210 as an AP and the second one as a Client-Bridge.

-3.2 Access Point with WDS Function Mode
+4.2 Access Point with WDS Function Mode

-The ENH202 also supports WDS functionality while in Access Point Mode.
+The ENH210 also supports WDS functionality while in Access Point Mode.
 Simply configure other Access Points and the associated MAC addresses in order to enlarge the wireless area by enabling WDS Link Settings.
 WDS functionality can support up to 8 different AP MAC addresses.
-Please note that this mode is rarely used due to the nature of directional antennae.
-Consequently, the wireless clients need to be located in the path of the ENH202's directional antenna and be within in the range to send signal back to the ENH202.
+Consequently, the wireless clients need to be located within range of the ENH210's antennas in order to send signal back to the ENH210.

 Not every Access Point supports WDS in Access Point Mode.
-It is recommended to use ENH202s if you would like to utilize this functionality.
+WDS is not part of the IEEE 802.11 standard.
+It is recommended to use only ENH210s if you would like to utilize this functionality.